Prodesire/Python-Guide-CN/docs/writing/style.rst

 Although there usually is one --- and preferably only one --- obvious way to do it; *the* way to write idiomatic Python code can be non-obvious to Python beginners.
-So, good idioms must be consciously acquired.
+So, 优雅 idioms must be consciously acquired.

 Some common Python idioms follow: